havebeenfitz/anchoredbottomsheet/README.md

 ⚠️ SnapKit is no longer a dependency since 1.2.0

-🎉 ByContent anchor mode is available since 1.3.0.
-BottomSheetView resizes itself to match the subviews content height as long as it's smaller than screen height
+🎉 ByContent anchor mode is available since 1.3.0. `BottomSheetView` can now resize itself to match the subviews content height as long as it's smaller than screen height

 ## About